Git-Bread/bookreviewsite-project/README.md

 # Book Review API Documentation

-This is a REST API for managing book reviews with user authentication built with Next.js.
+This is a fullstack project for managing book reviews with user authentication built with Next.js.
 It allows users to register, login, and manage their book reviews securely.

 ## Getting Started